 The case that is considered above is when the number of data blocks is a power of two.
-Naturally, this might not be the case.
+Naturally, this need not always be the case.
 For this reason the situation has to be considered where the number of data blocks is not a power of two.
-Although there are several ways to deal with this, the solution used in the Bitcoin protocol will be presented.
+In the following the solution employed by the Bitcoin protocol will be presented.

-The solution is straightforward - when forming a row in the tree (excluding the root) whenever there is an odd number of nodes the last node is duplicated.
+The solution is straightforward - when forming a row in the tree (excluding the root), whenever there is an odd number of nodes, the last node is duplicated.
 In effect, each intermediary row in the tree will always have an even number of nodes.